 [a]n operating subsidiary conducts activities authorized under this section pursuant to the same authorization, terms and conditions that apply to the conduct of such activities by its parent national bank.
-If, upon examination, the OCC determines that the, other provisions of the California Act may be preempted as well operating subsidiary is operating in violation of law, regulation, or written condition, or in an unsafe or unsound manner or otherwise threatens the safety or soundness of the bank, the OCC will direct the bank or operating subsidiary to take appropriate remedial action, which may include requiring the bank to divest or liquidate the operating subsidiary, or discontinue specified activities.
+If, upon examination, the OCC determines that the operating subsidiary is operating in violation of law, regulation, or written condition, or in an unsafe or unsound manner or otherwise threatens the safety or soundness of the bank, the OCC will direct the bank or operating subsidiary to take appropriate remedial action, which may include requiring the bank to divest or liquidate the operating subsidiary, or discontinue specified activities.
 OCC authority under this paragraph is subject to the limitations and requirements of section 45 of the Federal Deposit Insurance Act (12 U.S.C.
-1831v) and section 115 of the Gramm-Leach-Bliley Act [GLBA] (12 U.S.C.
-1820a).
+1831v) and section 115 of the Gramm-Leach-Bliley Act [GLBA] (12 U.S.C. § 1820a).

 The provisions of the Federal Deposit Insurance Act and the GLBA referenced in the regulation pertain to the functional regulation of securities, insurance, and commodities firms.
-These provisions are not relevant to mortgage lending and servicing activities conducted by The Operating Subsidiary.
+These provisions are not relevant to mortgage lending and servicing activities conducted by the Subsidiaries.